 A. I am not sure why spider veins are related to the use of serrapeptase.
 I have not seen research regarding serrapeptase and costochondritis.

 Q. I have read a lot about serrapeptase from your website

 and I am wondering how it will help with scar tissues formed after myomectomy

 surgery of six years ago.
 I read in your website that only little research

-has been done with edema which I interpret to mean scar tissues;
+has been done on serrapeptase and edema which I interpret to mean scar tissues;

 is this correct.

 A. Edema is fluid accumulation in tissues, it is not a scar.
 We don't have any research on serrapeptase and post myomectomy scar formation.